alphagov/verify-self-service/README.md

 ### Linting

-This is done using the [govuk-lint](https://github.com/alphagov/govuk-lint) gem.
+This is done using Rubocop and the [govuk-lint](https://github.com/alphagov/govuk-lint) rules.
 It runs with the pre-commit but you can also run it manually:

-`bundle exec govuk-lint-ruby app lib`
+`bundle exec rubocop`

 To automagically fix any issues use the `-a` flag:

-`bundle exec govuk-lint-ruby app lib -a`
+`bundle exec rubocop -a`

 ## Licence